mrsharpoblunto/MGDF/README.md

 Running core.exe from command line
 ----------------------------------
 core.exe can be invoked either via the GamesManager or directly via the command line.
+For ease of debugging command line parameters can also be placed in a params.txt file in the application directory (the contents of this file will have preference over anything specified on the command line)

 ### Arguments
-* -boot:<uid> (REQUIRED) specifies the uid of the game you wish to boot up.
 * -logLevel:<level> (OPTIONAL) allows you to specify the logging verbosity, possible values in descending order of verbosity log_low|log_medium|log_high|log_error
 * -userdiroverride (OPTIONAL) if specified, the directory from which to load and save user specific data to (save games/preferences etc.) will be either the gamesdir override (if specified) or application directory.
 If this parameter is omitted, the data directory will be the users appData\Local\MGDF\<uid> folder
-* -gamesdiroverride:<directory> (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application directory)
+* -gamesdiroverride:<directory> (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application /game subdirectory)

 Running GamesManager.exe from command line
 ------------------------------------------